The Student Financial Services Office lobby is open Monday through Friday 8:00 a.m. to 5 p.m. We are closed when the University is closed.

 All decisions by the fee committee are final.

-Students can only purchase parking permits online via myWings.
-In the 'My UNF Bill' section in the student tab, click "Parking Account"
+Students can only select a parking permit online via myWings.
+In the 'My UNF Bill' section in the student tab, click "Parking Account."
+The charge will be added to your student account so you have the option to pay for your permit when you pay your tuition and fees.

 Students can elect to have the parking permit charge added to their myWings account.
 Students will need to complete the "Authorization to have Financial Aid Pay Non-Allowable Charges" on myWings in order for their aid to pay the parking permit charge.